ericchen12377/FallRisk_RAMS2017/README.md

 - **Plot.R** is used to generation the visualizaiton plot for the time-to-event data **daystofall_Plot.csv** in the **Data** folder.
 The plot will show as below:
 ![](Plot.png)
 - **Demo.R** is used to build the model and run through Openbugs.
 The demo illustrates the model with covariates.
-The output of Openbugs will show as below:
+The output of Openbugs will show as below and the full report is in **OutputLog_Demo.pdf**.
 ![](OpenbugsScreenshot_Demo.png)